 Side effects of radiotherapy for symptoms

 Palliative radiotherapy aims to make you feel better.
-So your cancer specialist will try to choose treatments that have as few side effects as possible.
-Most people have few side effects but you might:
+Your doctor will try to choose treatments that have as few side effects as possible.
+The side effects from palliative radiotherapy aren't usually that bad but you might:

-- feel increasingly tired during the treatment and for a few days or weeks afterwards
+- feel tired during the treatment and for a few days or weeks afterwards

-- feel sick if you have radiotherapy to the pelvic area, stomach, tummy (abdomen) or brain
+- feel sick if you have radiotherapy to the pelvic area, tummy (abdomen) or brain

 - have soreness when you swallow after radiotherapy to the lung, the head and neck area, or the top of the spine